Type of Program: Army Deactivated Nuclear Power Plant Program, MH-1A - STURGIS– James River Reserve Fleet, VA

 Decommissioning and Disposal - Status and Proposed Action:

-The STURGIS will be relocated in September 2014 to Galveston, Texas for decommissioning.
+The STURGIS will be relocated in fall 2014 to Galveston, Texas for decommissioning.
 After the contractor removes the residual radioactive waste materials, the remaining portions of the STURGIS barge will be transported to Brownsville, Texas for disposal or recycling as scrap using standard ship breaking methods.
 Wastes will be segregated in accordance with applicable federal, state and local laws and regulations.
 The entire process is anticipated to be completed in under four years.